wizardone/black_and_white/README.md

 rails g black_and_white:migrations
 ```
 this will create the necessary migrations in the `db/migrate` folder.
-Review them and them feel free to migrate.
+Review them and then feel free to migrate.

 ## Development